Unbounded dynamics for three dimensional vector fields: The general theorem:

-To conclude the proof, we need to show that when $d\in\{0,1,-1\}$ and $r>0$ is sufficiently large, the sum of the Poincare Indices of the fixed points inside $\{s|||s||<r\}$ equals $d$.
-To do so, choose some $r>0$ s.t. all the fixed points of $F$ are trapped in $B_r$ - additionally, recall that given a smooth vector field $G$ of $S^3$ with fixed points $x_1,...x_n$ with Poincare Indices $d_1,...,d_n$, by the Poincare-Hopf Theorem we have $d_1+...+d_n=0$.
-Since the Poincare Index of $F$ at $\infty$ is $-d$, it is easy to see we can smoothen the dynamics of $F$ at $\infty$ by smoothly deforming $F$ in $\{s|||s||>r\}$ s.t. $\infty$ becomes a smooth fixed point of Poincare Index $-d$.
-By the Poincare-Hopf Theorem we conclude the sum of the Indices for the fixed points inside $S_r$ is $d$ and we're done. \end{proof} Having proven Lemma \ref{welldefi}, we now prove its subsequent corollary: \begin{corollary} Under the assumptions and notations of Lemma \ref{welldefi}, let $x_1,...,x_n$ denote the fixed points of $F$ in $\mathbf{R}^3$, and let $d_1,...d_n$ denote their indices.
-Assume that in addition $\infty$ is added as a fixed point of Poincare Index $-d$, $d\in\{0,1,-1\}$, and that we have the equality $d=\sum_{i=1}^nd_i$.
-Then, given any sufficiently large $r>0$, it is possible to smoothly deform $F$ in $C_r=\{(x,y,z)|||(x,y,z)||>r\}$ s.t. $\infty$ is deformed into a smooth fixed point for the flow of Poincare Index $0$ or a Saddle Focus. \end{corollary} \begin{proof} We first recall that by Hopf's Theorem, two smooth maps $f,g:S^2\to S^2$ are smoothly homotopic if and only if they have the same degree.
-Now, choose any $r>0$ that is sufficiently large s.t. $C_r$ includes no fixed points for $F$ - this implies that for all $r'>r$, the maps $\frac{F}{||F||}:S_r\to S^2$, $\frac{F}{||F||}:S_{r'}\to S^2$ are smoothly homotopic and have the same degree.
-This implies that whenever the Poincare Index at $\infty$ is $0$ we can smoothly deform the dynamics inside $C_r$ s.t. $\infty$ becomes a smooth fixed point of Index $0$, as illustrated in Fig.\ref{ind}.
-Moreover, we can perform the smoothening s.t. $\infty$ is the only fixed point for the flow as illustrated in Fig.\ref{ind} - and hence, must be of Poincare Index $0$.\\
+To conclude the proof, we need to show that when $d\in\{0,1,-1\}$ and $r>0$ is sufficiently large, the sum of the Poincaré indices of the fixed points inside $\{s\mid \mid \mid s\mid \mid <r\}$ equals $d$.
+To do so, choose some $r>0$ such that all the fixed points of $F$ are trapped in $B_r$ - additionally, recall that given a smooth vector field $G$ of $S^3$ with fixed points $x_1,\ldots x_n$ with Poincaré indices $d_1,\ldots ,d_n$, by the Poincaré-Hopf Theorem we have $d_1+\ldots +d_n=0$.
+Since the Poincaré index of $F$ at $\infty$ is $-d$, by the Th.6.1 in \cite{Mil} it follows that any smoothening of $F$ in $\{s|||s||>r\}$ with non-degenerate zeros will add at most fixed points whose indices sum to $-d$.
+As such, by the Poincar\'e-Hopf Theorem we conclude that the sum of Poincar\'e Indices at $\{s|||s||<r\}$ can only be $d$, as the sums of the indices in $\{s|||s||<r\}$ and $\{s|||s||>r\}$ must cancel each other.
+The proof is now complete. \end{proof} Having proven Lemma \ref{welldefi}, we now prove its subsequent corollary: \begin{corollary} Under the assumptions and notations of Lemma \ref{welldefi}, let $x_1,\ldots ,x_n$ denote the fixed points of $F$ in $\mathbb{R}^3$, and let $d_1,\ldots d_n$ denote their indices.
+Assume that in addition $\infty$ is added as a fixed point of Poincaré index $-d$, $d\in\{0,1,-1\}$, and that we have the equality $d=\sum_{i=1}^nd_i$.
+Then, given any sufficiently large $r>0$, it is possible to continuously deform $F$ in $C_r=\{(x,y,z)\mid \mid \mid (x,y,z)\mid \mid >r\}$ such that $\infty$ is deformed into a smooth fixed point for the flow of Poincaré index $0$ or a Saddle Focus. \end{corollary} \begin{proof} We first recall that by Hopf's theorem, two smooth maps $f,g:S^2\to S^2$ are homotopic if and only if they have the same degree.
+Now, choose any $r>0$ that is sufficiently large such that $C_r$ includes no fixed points for $F$ - this implies that for all $r'>r$, the maps $\frac{F}{\mid \mid F\mid \mid }:S_r\to S^2$, $\frac{F}{\mid \mid F\mid \mid }:S_{r'}\to S^2$ are homotopic and have the same degree.
+This implies that whenever the Poincaré index at $\infty$ is $0$ we can homotopically deform the dynamics inside $C_r$ such that $\infty$ becomes a smooth fixed point of Index $0$, as illustrated in Fig.\ref{ind}.
+Moreover, we can perform the smoothening such that $\infty$ is the only fixed point for the flow as illustrated in Fig.\ref{ind} - and hence, must be of Poincaré index $0$.\\